Wednesday, 21 April 2021

 Okhuijsen, B., Siemens Energy B.V.

-Moderation: Inga Moeck
+Chairperson: Inga Moeck

 A central component of a successful energy turnaround is the heat turnaround, and a heat turnaround without geothermal energy is not possible - so far as that is known.
 But which components are necessary to efficiently develop geothermal reservoirs?
 This year's series of lectures on "Geothermal Energy" impressively demonstrates that technological progress for the energetic use of the geothermal subsurface can be accelerated especially by incorporating hydrocarbon expertise.
 Examples will be presented on this, whether on standards in well integrity, on the use of CO2 as a carrier medium for heat, or on innovative exploration methods.